CivE 681

 Description

-Elements of hydrogeology; regional groundwater flow, borehole logging methods.
-Theory of groundwater flow through soils and rocks, permeability, Darcy’s law, field governing equations and their solution by approximate methods, finite difference and finite element methods, unsaturated flow.
-Civil engineering applications, seepage in earth structures, design of dewatering systems for excavations and slopes, field testing, grouting.Learning Outcomes
+This course introduces principles of elements of hydrogeology, regional groundwater flow, borehole logging methods.
+Students will develop theoretical understanding of groundwater flow through soils and rocks, permeability, Darcy’s law, field governing equations and their solution by approximate methods, finite difference and finite element methods, unsaturated flow, and practical skills of civil engineering, seepage in earth structures, design of dewatering systems for excavations and slopes, field testing, grouting.Learning Outcomes

 | Lecture | Seminar | Lab | Credits | Total AU |